A Guide to Fire Kings

 The second effect rarely comes up, if ever.
 Smart opponents will try to avoid battling it, and you'll end up using this card as Xyz or Link material long before it would have a chance to be destroyed by an opposing monster.

+Fire King High Avatar Kirin Level 8 FIRE Beast During the Main Phase, if this card is in your hand (Quick Effect): You can destroy 1 other FIRE monster in your hand or face-up field, and if you do, Special Summon this card.
 If this card is destroyed and sent to the GY: You can Special Summon 1 "Fire King" monster from your hand or GY, except "Fire King High Avatar Kirin", then you can destroy 1 card on the field.
+You can only use each effect of "Fire King High Avatar Kirin" once per turn.
+ATK 2400 | DEF 200 |

 High Kirin plays an important role as both an extender, and as on-demand card removal.